robinsal/rails_hello_world/README.md

 ## See the Result
 Heroku is a cloud platform service allowing users to host Rails applications (among other things).
-Here is my completed Hello World application:

-    (warning: this app may blow your mind)
+Here is my completed Hello World application (warning: this app may blow your mind):

     https://blooming-reef-07475.herokuapp.com/

 ## Credits